mattwagers/stackedit/chapter1.md

 ### Resilience

-Language is a remarkably *resilient* trait
+Language is a remarkably *resilient* human ability.
+All over the globe humans from vastly different social and cultural backgrounds successfully learn language as children -- and they follow largely the same

 #### To neurological diversity